c4ramel0dyssey/CTF-Writeups/README.md

 # CTF-Writeups

-This repository is an effort to ensure that my efforts are evident.
+This repository is basically an effort to ensure that my efforts are evident.
-I'll be more consistent!